mpnally/Terrifically-Simple-JSON/README.md

 3. The `value` of a name/value pair must be the value of the entity property referenced by the name.

 Terrifically Simple JSON defines a special name/value pair whose name is `self`, that allows you to declare explicitly which data model entity a particular JSON object corresponds to.
-Its value is always a URI, encoded as a JSON string. `self` is not a property of the entity; it specifies the identity of the entity whose property values are given by the other name/value pairs in the same JSON object.
+Its value is an identifier encoded as a JSON string. `self` is not a property of the entity; it specifies the identity of the entity whose property values are given by the other name/value pairs in the same JSON object.

 The only requirements of Terrifically Simple JSON are that you follow the 3 constraints above, and use the `self` name/value pair to express constraint #1 explicitly.